romaindso/romaindso.github.io/_posts/2015-07-22-change-the-css-of-the-input-type-color.markdown

 date:   2015-07-22 19:13:54
 description: Change the CSS of the input type=\"color\"
 categories:
+- html
-- blog
+- css
 permalink: change-the-css-of-the-input-type-color
 ---

 If you don't know the `<input type="color"/>` let Mozilla introduce him to you :
 > The input type="color" represents a color well control, for setting the element's value to a string representing a simple color.
 A control for specifying a color.
 A color picker's UI has no required features other than accepting simple colors as text (more info). > - By [Mozilla Developper Network][MDN]

 Sounds great, right ?
 <br/>=> 2 things :

 1. [IE don't like colors][canisue], IE11 included and probably Edge (Ex Spartan)